Vegan Potstickers

 22

-The wait is over!!
-Here is the much anticipated vegan potstickers recipe for all of you wonderful people.
+The wait is over!
+Here is the much-anticipated vegan potstickers recipe for all of you wonderful people.
 Let me start by telling you how simple these are to make.
-To be honest I was nervous at first about testing this recipe as I assumed vegan potstickers would be complex and hard to assemble.
-I am so happy to report, anyone can make these, and they are totally customizable.
+To be honest, I was nervous at first about testing this recipe, as I assumed vegan potstickers would be complex and hard to assemble.
+I am so happy to report that anyone can make these, and they are totally customizable.

-• Easy: This recipe takes about an hour to put together but it’s incredibly easy if you follow the instructions
+• Easy: This recipe takes about an hour to assemble, but it’s incredibly easy if you follow the instructions.

-• Versatile: Eat these on their own with the chili sauce, add them to a soup, whatever your heart desires
+• Versatile: Eat these on their own with the chili sauce or add them to a soup; the options are endless!

 Here are the key ingredients you’ll need to make these Vegan Potstickers:

-Vermicelli Noodles: Found in the international section of your grocery store, vermicelli noodles are fine noodles made of ground rice and use primarily in Asian cuisine.
+Vermicelli Noodles Found in the international section of your grocery store, vermicelli noodles are fine noodles made of ground rice, used primarily in Asian cuisine.

 Ingredients for potstickers in a pan on the stove